A city centre which is welcoming to all

 When we invest public spaces we can improve streets, roads, pavements in the city, provide dropped kerbs where required, and new facilities such as seating and refuges.
 These measures would enhance the city’s physical appearance and accessibility.
 These, and other improvements, will be looked at in the city centre access review and consultation.

-Dementia friendly city
+Dementia and autism friendly city

 As a complex historic city, York can be challenging to navigate for those with dementia; measures related to wayfinding, space legibility and distinctiveness can all help make friendlier spaces.